 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the U.S., or GAAP, for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X of the Securities and Exchange Commission.
 Accordingly, pursuant to such rules and regulations, they do not include all disclosures required by GAAP for annual financial statements.
 The condensed consolidated financial information has not been audited but, in the opinion of management, includes all adjustments (consisting of normal recurring adjustments) necessary for a fair presentation of Diamond Offshore's condensed consolidated balance sheets, statements of operations, statements of comprehensive income or loss, statements of stockholders' equity and statements of cash flows at the dates and for the periods indicated.
-Results of operations for the respective full years.
+Results of operations for interim periods are not necessarily indicative of results of operations for the respective full years.